rcsb/rcsb-common/README.md

 # RCSB-COMMON
-This repository cab be used to share constants and other assets between different Java projects.
+This repository serves to share constants and other assets between different Java projects.